-The goal of the Hsieh Lab at the Fred Hutchinson Cancer Research Center is to comprehensively delineate the fundamental role of mRNA translation in normal cell physiology, cancer etiology, and cancer progression.
+The goal of the Hsieh Lab at the Fred Hutchinson Cancer Center is to comprehensively delineate the fundamental role of mRNA translation in normal cell physiology, cancer etiology, and cancer progression.
 Armed with this knowledge we are defining the next generation of therapeutic vulnerabilities in disorders associated with translation deregulation such as cancer.

 Androgen receptor regulates a druggable translational regulon in advanced prostate cancer.
 Liu Y, Horn JL, Banda K, Goodman AZ, Lim Y, Jana S, Arora S, Germanos AA, Wen L, Hardin WR, Yang YC, Coleman IM, Tharakan RG, Cai EY, Uo T, Pillai SPS, Corey E, Morrissey C, Chen Y, Carver BS, Plymate SR, Beronja S, Nelson PS, Hsieh AC.
 (2019).